kennycason/kennycason/posts/2023-08-02-tank-bot-raspberry-pi.markdown

 Perhaps it would be a better ROI since the tank will be fast, stable, and easier to code for than 6 jointed legs.
 With a reliable vehicle base that can navigate most terrain, we should then be free to focus on the "brain" of the robot or other features.

+When building the [Hexapod Spider Bot](/posts/2023-04-12-hexapod-spider-bot.html) and dealing with the complexities involved in managing legs, I began to wonder if perhaps I should have started with a tank instead.
+The tank would be fast, stable, and easier to program than six jointed legs.
+With a reliable vehicle base that can navigate most terrains, we could then focus on the "brain" of the robot or other features.

 <div class="yt-container"><iframe class="yt-video" src="//www.youtube.com/embed/n9zXvSuwrjs?feature=player_detailpage" frameborder="0" allowfullscreen></iframe></div>

 &nbsp;

 #### Notable Components
-1. Choose Tank Chassis
+1. Tank Chassis Selection
 2. L298N Motor Driver
 3. Remote Control via RF24
-4. Tank Client / Server via REST API
+4. Tank Client/Server via REST API
 5. Portable Power Supply
 6. Streaming Video + OpenCV
-7. Extensible Sensor / Peripherals
+7. Extensible Sensor/Peripherals

 &nbsp;

-#### 1. Choose Tank Chassis
+#### 1. Selecting the Tank Chassis

-One day while I was browsing Amazon I stumbled into <a href="https://www.amazon.com/gp/product/B089475848/" target="blank">this chassis</a>.
+While browsing Amazon one day, I came across <a href="https://www.amazon.com/gp/product/B089475848/" target="blank">this chassis</a>.
-It is comprised of an extensible metal base and high quality track treads with suspension.
+It's made up of an extensible metal base and high-quality track treads with suspension.
-Assembling the chassis was pretty straight forward.
+Assembling the chassis was straightforward.

 <div style="display:flex; width: 100%; flex-wrap: wrap;">
 <div><img class="margin2" src="/images/robotics/tankbot/tankbot_build_01.jpeg" width="400px"/><br/>
-Chassis + other components</div>
+Chassis along with other components</div>
 <div><img class="margin2" src="/images/robotics/tankbot/tankbot_build_02.jpeg" width="400px"/><br/>
-Build wheel-mounts + suspension</div>
+Building wheel-mounts and suspension</div>
 </div>

 <div style="display:flex; width: 100%; flex-wrap: wrap;">
 <div><img class="margin2" src="/images/robotics/tankbot/tankbot_build_03.jpeg" width="400px"/><br/>
-Attach wheels</div>
+Attaching wheels</div>
 <div><img class="margin2" src="/images/robotics/tankbot/tankbot_build_04.jpeg" width="400px"/><br/>
-Attach base platform</div>
+Attaching the base platform</div>
 </div>

 <img class="margin2" src="/images/robotics/tankbot/tankbot_build_05.jpeg" width="400px"/><br/>
-Attach track treads
+Attaching track treads

 <br/>

 #### 2. L298N Motor Driver

-The first real challenge I encountered was trying to determine how to power and control the DC motors from a Raspberry Pi.
+The first significant challenge I faced was determining how to power and control the DC motors from a Raspberry Pi.
-<a href="https://www.amazon.com/gp/product/B0798DYZQW/" target="blank">This KEYESTUDIO GPIO Breakout Board</a> has been my go-to choice for easy communication with peripherals.
+I've found that the <a href="https://www.amazon.com/gp/product/B0798DYZQW/" target="blank">KEYESTUDIO GPIO Breakout Board</a> is an excellent choice for easy communication with peripherals.
 Next, I decided to use a <a href="https://www.amazon.com/gp/product/B07BK1QL5T/" target="blank">L298N Motor Driver</a> to interface with the DC motor.
-The L298N chip makes it easier to implement variable speed + reverse functions, while also protecting the motors and electronics.
+The L298N chip simplifies the implementation of variable speed and reverse functions, while also protecting the motors and electronics.

 <div style="display:flex; width: 100%; flex-wrap: wrap;">
 <div><img class="margin2" src="/images/robotics/tankbot/tankbot_build_06.jpeg" width="400px"/><br/>
-a working L298N prototype!</div>
+A working L298N prototype!</div>
 <div><img class="margin2" src="/images/robotics/tankbot/tankbot_build_08.jpeg" width="400px"/><br/>
 Mounted L298N chips</div>
 </div>